cortexlabs/cortex/docs/deployments/parallelism.md

 `processes_per_replica` * `threads_per_process` represents the total number of requests that your replica can work on concurrently.
 For example, if `processes_per_replica` is 2 and `threads_per_process` is 2, and the replica was hit with 5 concurrent requests, 4 would immediately begin to be processed, and 1 would be waiting for a thread to become available.
 If the replica were hit with 3 concurrent requests, all three would begin processing immediately.

-## Batching
+## Server-side batching

-Server-side batching is the process of aggregating multiple requests into one.
-Once a threshold is hit, it runs the inference on the received samples and then returns the responses back to the clients.
-The threshold can either be based on a maximum number of requests (or samples) that can be aggregated together or can be interval-based.
-This process is totally transparent to the user.
-The benefit of server-side batching is that it increases the throughput at the expense of latency.
+Server-side batching is the process of aggregating multiple real-time requests into a single batch inference, which increases throughput at the expense of latency.
+Inference is triggered when either a maximum number of requests have been received, or when a certain amount of time has passed since receiving the first request, whichever comes first.
+Once a threshold is reached, inference is run on the received requests and responses are returned individually back to the clients.
+This process is transparent to the clients.

-The [TensorFlow Predictor](predictors.md#tensorflow-predictor) also allows for the use of the following 2 fields in the `server_side_batching` configuration:
+The [TensorFlow Predictor](predictors.md#tensorflow-predictor) allows for the use of the following 2 fields in the `server_side_batching` configuration:

-* `max_batch_size`: Maximum batch size when aggregating multiple requests in one.
-Looking at the TensorFlow Predictor's implementation, it still appears like a single prediction is made.
-This is an instrument for controlling the throughput.
-The maximum size can be achieved if `batch_interval` is big enough to collect all requests.
+* `max_batch_size`: The maximum number of requests to aggregate before running inference.
+This is an instrument for controlling throughput.
+The maximum size can be achieved if `batch_interval` is long enough to collect `max_batch_size` requests.

-* `batch_interval`: How many seconds the API replica should wait to fill a batch with requests.
-If the batch's size `max_batch_size` isn't fulfilled in `batch_interval` seconds, then just run the predictions on what it's got at that moment.
-This is an instrument for controlling the latency.
+* `batch_interval`: The maximum amount of time to spend waiting for additional requests before running inference on a request.
+If fewer than `max_batch_size` requests are received after waiting the full `batch_interval`, then inference will run on the requests that have been received.
+This is an instrument for controlling latency.

-In order for batches to be enabled on your API, the model(s)'(s) graph must be built such that batches can be accepted as input/output.
-The following is an example of how the input `x` and the output `y` of the graph would have to be shaped to be compatible with batching on Cortex.
+In order to use server-side batching, the model's graph must be built such that batches can be accepted as input/output.
+The following is an example of how the input `x` and the output `y` of the graph could be shaped to be compatible with server-side batching:

 ```python
 batch_size = None